g-gualeni/QtNoid2/DEVELOPMENT.md

 ## Current Sprint (Sprint-004)

 ### Sprint Goals
-Implementation of the QtNoid::Txt2Json library and release of QtNoid2 version 2.2.0
+Implementation of the QtNoid::Yaml2Json library and release of QtNoid2 version 2.2.0

 &nbsp;

 ### Progress Status
-Improving library text to json for multilevel JSON Docs --> txt2Json need rework
+Implementation of Yaml2Json library
+Is there a reason to keep Txt2Json?
+Maybe it is faster?

 # QtNoidApp
+- [x] appExeOrAppBundleDirPath();
+- [x] appExeOrAppBundleFilePath();
+- [x] doc appExeOrAppBundleDirPath
+- [x] doc update for appExeOrAppBundleFilePath
+- [x] test for appExeOrAppBundleDirPath
+- [x] test update for appExeOrAppBundleFilePath

+# Older Examples
-- [ ] exeOrAppBundleFolder: returning the folder
+- [ ] AppSettingsBasicUsage update to support the new appExeOrAppBundleDirPath API
-- [ ] test for exeOrAppBundleFolder
+- [ ] AppSettingsBasicUsage Win11 screenshot update AppSettingsBasicUsage-Win11.png
-- [ ] doc for exeOrAppBundleFolder
+- [ ] AppSettingsBasicUsage macOS screenshot update AppSettingsBasicUsage-macOS.png

-- [ ] appExeOrAppBundlePath: return the file of the exe need to be renamed for clarity

 # YAML to JSON test suite example
 - [ ] Scaffolding